White rhino shot dead at Florida safari park after ‘aggressively’ escaping enclosure

 TAMPA, Fla.
-(WFLA) — A white rhinoceros was shot dead less than a day after it arrived at a Florida wildlife park last year, wildlife officials said.
+(WFLA) — A white rhinoceros was shot dead less than a day after it arrived at a Florida wildlife park last year, wildlife officials said this week.

 According to a report by the Florida Fish and Wildlife Conservation Commission, the incident occurred Sept.
 19 at Wild Florida, a gator and drive-thru safari park about 60 miles south of Orlando in Kenansville.
 The park acknowledged the incident in a Facebook post on Monday.